Ludmilla (singer): Influences

 Ludmilla cites the North American singer Beyoncé as the biggest musical reference for her career.
 In an interview with the Brazilian Sunday television program Caldeirão do Huck on Rede Globo, the Brazilian said "When I discovered her work, I had a better direction for what I wanted to do.
 I started buying more CDs, DVDs and everything else.
 I got a tattoo with the name of her song on her waist.
 Today, I'm where I am".
 Ludmilla honored her by choosing her first stage name named MC Beyoncé.
 In 2019, a re-recording of the song "Halo" was included by Ludmilla on her album Hello Mundo as a tribute to Beyoncé.

 Personal life

-Ludmilla is bisexual, having had relationships with both men and women.
+Ludmilla identifies as bisexual, having had relationships with both men and women.
 She had a brief relationship with footballer Gabriel Jesus.
 In October 2018, she began a relationship with dancer Brunna Gonçalves.
 The couple married on 16 December 2019, in a ceremony held at their residence.
 On 14 May 2025, their daughter Zuri was born.